AtlasOfLivingAustralia/ala-name-matching/README.md

 To skip this step, run a build with ```mvn install -DskipTests=true```.

+Note this builds 3 artefacts in the target directory:

+* ala-name-matching-2.1-SNAPSHOT.jar - built jar for the project code only
+* ala-name-matching-2.1-SNAPSHOT-distribution.zip - zip containing the project jar and dependencies
+* ala-name-matching-2.1-SNAPSHOT-sources.jar - source jar for the project code only

 ## ALA Names List

 The ALA sources most of its names from the National Species List (NSL),